PELICAN RAPIDS CITY COUNCIL

 Mayor Frazier called the meeting to order at 5:00 p.m.

 Roll call was taken by Clerk-Treasurer Danielle Heaton.

-Other city staff present: Administrator Don Solga, Clerk-Treasurer Danielle Heaton, Street and Parks Superintendent Brian Olson, City Engineer Bob Schlieman and City Attorney Greg Larson.
+Other city staff present: Administrator Don Solga, Clerk-Treasurer Danielle Heaton and Street and Park Superintendent Brian Olson.

-All present stood and said the Pledge of Allegiance.
+All present stood and said the Pledge of Allegiance led by Ellie Schleske.

-Motion by Strand, seconded by Markgraf to approve the agenda with the additions of No. 17 Liquor Store Personal, No. 18 Pelican Rapids Pheasants Forever and No. 19 Planning Commission Meeting.
+Motion by Strand, seconded by Foster to approve the agenda with the addition of No. 12 Leiter Property Update.
 Motion passed unanimously.

 Motion passed unanimously.

 Council Member Holl asked for more detail on the Comp Time Report.
 Motion by Holl, seconded by Strand to approve the Police Chief Report.
 Motion passed unanimously.

 Street and Park Superintendent Olson provided Council with his report.
 He would like to hire Matthew Ziebell, Chloe Miltich, Mariana Molina, David Johnston, Adam Hoover and Sarah Willits as first time lifeguards at $9.79 an hour.
 Motion by Holl, seconded by Strand to approve Matthew Ziebell, Chloe Miltich, Mariana Molina, David Johnston, Adam Hoover and Sarah Willits as first time lifeguards.
 Motion passed unanimously.

 Council was provided with an update on the street and utilities Project No. 87.
 Everything is going well and there have not been any major issues.